-Going forward, 5G edge will serve as a scalable, flexible connectivity and computing platform on which organizations can deploy an array of powerful digital technologies.
+Going forward, 5G edge will serve as a scalable, flexible connectivity and computing platform on which organisations can deploy an array of powerful digital technologies.
 These tools can help you glean valuable insights from mountains of customer and operational data; achieve cost efficiencies through automation; and create a nimble IT infrastructure that can adapt quickly when new opportunities arise.

 Consider how the following 5G edge and digital possibilities could impact your bottom line:

 Capture cost savings in manufacturing and logistics with computer vision.
-The combination of software and hardware is making it possible to automatically extract, analyze, and understand useful information from a single digital image, a sequence of images, or an entire video.
+The combination of software and hardware is making it possible to automatically extract, analyse and understand useful information from a single digital image, a sequence of images, or an entire video.
 In the arena of disruptive digital technologies, computer vision can be a game changer.
-It supports real-time analysis and decision-making, and allowing organizations—particularly those with thin margins—to control and automate some functions across the value chain, regardless of industry.4 For example, cameras are rapidly becoming ubiquitous and connected.
+It supports real-time analysis and decision-making, and allowing organisations—particularly those with thin margins—to control and automate some functions across the value chain, regardless of industry.4 For example, cameras are rapidly becoming ubiquitous and connected.
 Supply chain operators are placing them, in tandem with AI, throughout warehouses and freight yards to count stock.
-Other organizations are exploring computer vision use cases on factory floors and in offices to validate safety protocols and help maintain procedural compliance.5
+Other organisations are exploring computer vision use cases on factory floors and in offices to validate safety protocols and help maintain procedural compliance.5

-Innovate and automate with IoT, AI, analytics, and computer vision.
+Innovate and automate with IoT, AI, analytics and computer vision.
 With 5G edge addressing long-standing constraints on data processing power, we expect new data-driven applications will lead to new business models and innovations within the next two years.
 In retail, this gold rush is already underway.
 A number of online and traditional retailers are exploring an alternative “grab and go” business model that leverages advanced networking, a variety of sophisticated sensors, and real-time analytics to deliver an “autonomous shopping experience.”
 In other words, there are few, if any, employees on site because almost everything is automated.
-As a customer enters the store, IoT sensors and computer vision track the individual’s movements and product selections, and analyze this information—along with the customer’s purchase history—to suggest additional products and offer coupons.
-When the customer finishes shopping, the system senses the items selected, tallies their cost, and charges the amount owed to a payment account in the app.
+As a customer enters the store, IoT sensors and computer vision track the individual’s movements and product selections, and analyse this information—along with the customer’s purchase history—to suggest additional products and offer coupons.
+When the customer finishes shopping, the system senses the items selected, tallies their cost and charges the amount owed to a payment account in the app.
 Not only do retailers increase efficiency by managing inventory in real time, they can also reduce payroll costs.6

 Increase productivity with autonomous robots and vehicles.
 For now, ignore the steady drip of sensational headlines about autonomous cars.
-The more intriguing stories—and the ones that directly relate to your future competitiveness—describe how autonomous robots and heavy machinery are loading ships in Chinese and Dutch ports.7 Or how 5G edge is turbocharging robotic deployments in Canada and the United States to create fully automated grocery warehouses and fulfillment centers.8 These technologies can drive value by reducing direct and indirect operating costs and increasing revenue potential.
-They can lower labor costs and increase productivity by working around the clock.
+The more intriguing stories—and the ones that directly relate to your future competitiveness—describe how autonomous robots and heavy machinery are loading ships in Chinese and Dutch ports.7 Or how 5G edge is turbocharging robotic deployments in Canada and the United States to create fully automated grocery warehouses and fulfillment centres.8 These technologies can drive value by reducing direct and indirect operating costs and increasing revenue potential.
+They can lower labour costs and increase productivity by working around the clock.
 Likewise, “cobots” work alongside human workers, augmenting their performance.
 Their movements are programmable, which enables them to perform specific tasks such as sorting packages.
 In material transportation environments, cobots can zip past each other, people, or moving objects in a warehouse or on a factory floor thanks to advanced collision avoidance capabilities.9

-5G edge, AR, and precision robotics are already redefining the activity chain of diagnosis, treatment, and recovery for providing individualized health care.
-In each phase, health care providers can use a variety of digital tools to harness the power of data for greater insight into a patient’s history, diagnosis, and prognosis.
+5G edge, AR, and precision robotics are already redefining the activity chain of diagnosis, treatment and recovery for providing individualised health care.
+In each phase, health care providers can use a variety of digital tools to harness the power of data for greater insight into a patient’s history, diagnosis and prognosis.
 Advanced networking and digital technology are also driving improvements in remote care.
 For example, surgeons can now operate on patients who are in another location.
 3D cameras provide a surgeon with a magnified 360-degree, augmented view of the area requiring surgery.
 Using controls, the surgeon manipulates robotic arms with surgical instruments to perform the operation.
 With its characteristic low latency and high throughput of data, 5G edge makes such high-precision tasks possible.10 Beyond patient care, there will likely be significant investments made in hospital infrastructure during the next decade as new hospitals are built and existing hospitals are upgraded.
 Planners and architects can create a digital twin of hospital blueprints.
-Using budgetary, patient demographic, operational, and other data, they will be able to optimize the design to better accommodate patient needs and increase operational efficiency under various scenarios.
+Using budgetary, patient demographic, operational and other data, they will be able to optimise the design to better accommodate patient needs and increase operational efficiency under various scenarios.
 Think of this as war gaming for next-generation hospital design.

 Build resilience and agility with cloud-based, software-driven network capabilities.
 COVID-19’s rapid-fire disruption of supply networks, working models, and markets threw the business value of resilience into sharp relief.
 Across industries, we saw how companies with flexible network architectures adapted quickly to new realities.
 For example, hospitals set up remote triage facilities that were connected to the necessary systems, often in less than 24 hours.
-Organizations of all stripes spun up network connectivity and tools seemingly overnight to support the new work-from-home requirement.
+Organisations of all stripes spun up network connectivity and tools seemingly overnight to support the new work-from-home requirement.
 Flexible digital supply networks bent, but didn’t break.
-In these organizations, critical data continued to flow where and when it was needed.
+In these organisations, critical data continued to flow where and when it was needed.
 As the dust from a challenging year settles, it has become clear that building network resilience is no longer just about planning for disaster.
 Indeed, in an increasingly untethered, data-addicted global economy, it is just good business.

 Transform in-demand supply networks with edge computing.
 In the arena of data management, time is money.
 Time-sensitive data can lose all value after it is generated, often within milliseconds.
-Therefore, the speed at which organizations can convert data into insights and then into action across their supply chains is often mission critical.
-Edge computing can accelerate this process by moving processing and storage capacity closer to the source of data, allowing for processing, analysis, and dissemination in real time where and when needed.11
+Therefore, the speed at which organisations can convert data into insights and then into action across their supply chains is often mission critical.
+Edge computing can accelerate this process by moving processing and storage capacity closer to the source of data, allowing for processing, analysis and dissemination in real time where and when needed.11

 In each of these examples, 5G and edge computing unlock improvements from digital technology at scale.
-The whole concept of smart manufacturing, autonomous retail, and other emerging models is that you are connecting data and digital assets for actionable insights.
+The whole concept of smart manufacturing, autonomous retail and other emerging models is that you are connecting data and digital assets for actionable insights.
 As 5G edge and digital technologies are implemented at scale in the coming years, the number of digital assets and devices, and the amount of data available will increase dramatically.
-Organizations will be able to connect technology in numbers and at a scale that we haven’t seen before.
+Organisations will be able to connect technology in numbers and at a scale that we haven’t seen before.
 Fundamentally, that’s how 5G edge can transform entire industries.12

 The investments you make in 5G edge over the next two years can be business critical.
 With that in mind, innovations that germinate from 5G will likely follow a two-to-three-year incubation similar to that seen with innovations from previous wireless generations.
 For example, in 2013, a year after 4G-LTE covered approximately 90% of the US population, some consumers and businesses still questioned the merits of fourth-generation wireless technology.
 Despite significant improvements in wireless speeds, users eager for infrastructure-led applications had to wait two to three years—until after 4G-LTE was deployed at scale.13

 We expect a similar time lag for 5G application innovation (figure 3).
-Those who invest in 5G edge today will likely find themselves at the vanguard of innovation as 5G adoption accelerates and the technology standardizes across the globe.
+Those who invest in 5G edge today will likely find themselves at the vanguard of innovation as 5G adoption accelerates and the technology standardises across the globe.

 As you explore ways that 5G edge investments can transform your strategies and boost your bottom line, it’s important to remember there is no fast-forward button for 5G transformation.
 Unlike many of your IT investments, 5G edge is a platform comprising multiple modules.
 As such, your 5G edge network will include an ecosystem of solutions and vendors—and all the complexity this entails.
 For example, which vendor will control your data?
 And who will manage your network?